Solutions

 The scenario

-The owner of a 12-person logistics company received an email that appeared to be from their accountant, asking them to approve an urgent tax payment via a link before end of day to avoid penalties.
+Consider a scenario where the owner of a 12-person logistics company receives an email that appears to be from their accountant, asking them to approve an urgent tax payment via a link before end of day to avoid penalties.
 The link led to a convincing fake portal that captured their banking credentials.
 The account was drained overnight.
-Veridex would have detected the credential request pattern, the urgency tactic, and the link domain mismatch before the owner clicked anything.
+Veridex is designed to surface warning signals — including credential-request patterns, urgency language, and link-domain mismatches — that commonly accompany attacks like this.

 What Veridex detects